-Denture tablets whiten and brighten dentures, and denture tablets can also whiten and brighten yellow fingernails.
-Simply follow instructions for dissolving denture tablets in water, and soak your nails for several minutes.
+Denture tablets can not only whiten and brighten dentures, they can also whiten and brighten yellow fingernails.
+Simply follow the instructions for dissolving denture tablets in water, and soak your nails for several minutes.
 Repeat the process until your nails are lighter and brighter in color.

 Lemons are good for more than making lemonade and other sweet and tangy lemon treats.
 Real lemon juice can help whiten and brighten yellow nails.
 Slice open a fresh lemon, and squeeze the juice into a shallow bowl, or use reconstituted lemon juice.
 Soak your nails in the lemon juice for several minutes, and repeat this treatment as often as necessary.
 Wash and rinse your hands after treating, and apply lotion to replenish valuable moisture.

 Remedy 4 - Light Buffing

 Fingernails can be lightly buffed to remove light discoloration, but care should be taken when buffing.
 Besides removing discoloration, buffing encourages nail growth by increasing circulation.
 Buff in one direction, and use quality buffing materials.
 Too much buffing or incorrect buffing can actually weaken nails, and if nails end up breaking it won't matter what color they are.

 Remedy 5 - Withening Pencils

 If you're unaware of whitening pencils, check the fingernail product section of your local discount store or pharmacy.
 There you'll find pencils for whitening the tips of fingernails.
 Whitening pencils are inexpensive, easy to use, and they're a quick and simple way to whiten yellow fingernails.